ServiceNowDevProgram/code-snippets/Client-Side Components/Track How Long a User Spends on a Form/README.md

 1. Add one Display BR and a Client Scripts:
    - `displayBR`: Starts timer
+   - onLoad client script: set the start time
-   - `onSubmit`: Calculates and stores time
+   - `onSubmit client script: Calculates and stores time
+2. create a field u_spent_time to store the start time

 ## 🤝 Contributing